UMTERPS/myPlannerPublic/README.md

 npm run build:ckeditor

 # 3. Whenever there is a locale related change, run
-# This command needs to be re-run if there is an update in the locale files
 npm run build:locale

+# 4. Whenever there is any change to theme, please update
+# the content under src/themes folder and run
+npm run build:theme

-# 4. For routine development, run the following command simultaneously
+# 5. For routine development, run the following command simultaneously
 npm run build:ui
 npm run start:electron